 - Reproductive Endocrinology & Infertility (REI)

 - Ambulatory Obstetrics & Gynecology (AOG)

 - Women's Health

 Please use the acronyms referenced above to navigate the following tabs.

 1433-41 Maternal-Fetal Medicine

 The student will function as a sub-intern on the high-risk service, focusing attention on patients with underlying medical or obstetric problems, which may adversely affect pregnancy outcome.
 The student is expected to develop an in-depth knowledge of the management of the high-risk mother and the high-risk fetus.
-This will include experience in utilization of the newer diagnostic procedures available and in the medical management of diabetes, hypertension, and other medical diseases commonly encountered in the obstetric population.
+This will include experience in utilization of newer diagnostic procedures and in the medical management of diabetes, hypertension and other medical diseases commonly encountered in the obstetric population.

 Student will receive an in-depth exposure to maternal and fetal complications of pregnancy.

 Student will develop the clinical skills needed to identify potential maternal and fetal complications of a high-risk pregnancy and to establish an appropriate plan of management.

 Student will become familiar with the means of fetal surveillance (ultrasound, antepartum fetal testing, amniocentesis and others).